hcarver/30_turning_30/README.md

 1. `AJS` Make a little live forum / chat site with Angular / the MEAN stack
 1. `RJS` Make a little mortgage calculator with React JS
 1. `EJS` Make a cool little app with Ember JS and the Spotify API, [maybe using ideas from this one](https://github.com/neonroots/spotify-ember-template)
+1. `SAX` Play the saxophone / flute / EWI every day for a month.

 #### Challenges